cagov/pantheon-mirror-drought-ca-gov/wp-content/plugins/wp-all-export/readme.txt

 * Unzip wp-all-export.zip and upload the contents to /wp-content/plugins/, and then activate the plugin from the Plugins page in WordPress

 == Changelog ==

+= 1.3.1 =
+* improvement: only set max_execution_time on export pages
+* bugfix: error when using the ACF Export Add-On Pro

+= 1.3.0 =
+* improvement: added plugin version when loading tipsy JS file
+* improvement: moved ACF and WooCommerce support to add-ons

+= 1.2.10 =
+* bugfix: WP_Query Results export only works with the User Export Add-On active

+= 1.2.9 =
+* maintenance: compatibility with Elementor v3.3 JavaScript changes

 = 1.2.8 =
 * improvement: add more info about client mode on the settings page